menacit/logging_course/14-regex_basics.md

 13:38 - "Sanna" logged in from 192.0.121.203
 ```

+Mayhaps you wanna extract fields,
+normalize log formats or filter events?

-How can we make computers do the same?
+How can we make computers do the same
+without lots of sh, grep, cut and tr?

 ![bg right:30%](images/14-crash_dummy.jpg)